 If it is determined that the plan meets the minimum standards established for public schools, approval will be granted.
 In addition to the above approval, a written evaluation must be submitted to the Assistant Superintendent of Teaching & Learning at the end of the school year, indicating the progress student obtained in each subject area.

 To request approval for a homeschooling program, please submit your child’s educational plans along with this Notice of Intent to Pursue a Program of Home Education form to the Office of Teaching & Learning, 89 Wellesley Street, Weston, MA 02493.
-Forms can also be emailed to Patty Ferguson, Teaching & Learning Administrative Assistant at firstname.lastname@example.org.
+Forms can also be emailed to Karen Stern, Teaching & Learning Administrative Assistant at firstname.lastname@example.org.